gtrdp/cs-rug-internship/LogBook/README.md

 	- Added alamofire for http communication.
 	- Worked on http communication.
 	- HTTP connection template found and tested.
+- **Wed May 11 11:49:23 CEST 2016**
+	- Continued working on http communication.
+	- Completing the workflow.
+	- Wi-Fi communication finished.

 May #3 (Midterm Eval)